robotframework/robotframework-RFCP-syllabus/Chapter_2_Getting_Started.md

 > [!IMPORTANT]
 > LXX Understand the purpose of the `*** Keywords ***` section.
 (K2)

-This section allows you to define **locally scoped user keywords** that can only be used within the same suite where they are defined.
-These keywords are not reusable outside the suite, but they are often used to organize and structure tests|tasks for improved readability and maintainability.
+This section allows you to define **locally scoped user keywords** that can only be used within this suite where they are defined, while keywords defined in resource files can be used in any suite that imports these resource files.
+Keywords defined in a suite are therefore not reusable outside the suite, but they are often used to organize and structure tests|tasks for improved readability and maintainability.
 This section is particularly useful for defining suite-specific actions, such as **Suite Setup** keywords or similar kinds, which are relevant only to the suite they belong to.

 While these keywords are not globally accessible, they serve a crucial role in making the suite more modular and understandable by breaking down complex sequences into smaller, manageable parts.
 Defining keywords locally in this section enhances the maintainability of the tests|tasks within the suite, ensuring that even large and intricate suites remain well-structured and easy to manage.